Low expectations on employment prospects for doctors and Dublin's inner city youths according to two surveys.

 One young man present at the conference gave a personal message to the politicians in the form of a song about unemployment.

-An RTÉ News report by Brendan O'Brien broadcast on 4 June 1981.
+An RTÉ News report broadcast on 4 June 1981.
 The reporter is Brendan O'Brien.